AravindhPadmanabhan/TAP-VINS/README.md

 - NVIDIA GPU with drivers compatible with CUDA (if using GPU acceleration)
 - Docker
 - ROS Noetic (inside the container)
-- Sufficient disk space for EuRoC dataset and deep learning models
+- Sufficient disk space for the datasets and deep learning models

 ---